google-ai-edge/mediapipe/mediapipe/docs/install.md

     Option 1.
 Use package manager tool to install the pre-compiled OpenCV libraries.

-    Note that Debian 9 and Ubuntu 16.04 provide OpenCV 2.4.9.
+    Note: Debian 9 and Ubuntu 16.04 provide OpenCV 2.4.9.
 You may want to take option 2 or 3 to install OpenCV 3 or above.

     ```bash